Best practices for reliability

 Recover from Structured Streaming query failures

-Structured Streaming provides fault-tolerance and data consistency for streaming queries.
-Using Databricks workflows, you can easily configure your Structured Streaming queries to restart on failure automatically.
-The restarted query continues where the failed one left off.
-See Recover from Structured Streaming query failures with workflows.
+Structured Streaming provides fault tolerance and data consistency for streaming queries.
+Using Databricks Jobs, you can easily configure your Structured Streaming queries to automatically restart on failure.
+By enabling checkpointing for a streaming query, you can restart the query after a failure.
+The restarted query will continue from where the failed query left off.
+See Structured Streaming checkpoints and Production considerations for Structured Streaming.

-Recover ETL jobs based on Delta time travel
+Recover ETL jobs using data time travel capabilities

-Despite thorough testing, a job in production can fail or produce some unexpected, even invalid, data.
-Sometimes this can be fixed with an additional job after understanding the source of the issue and fixing the pipeline that led to the issue in the first place.
-However, often this is not straightforward, and the respective job should be rolled back.
-Using Delta Time travel allows users to easily roll back changes to an older version or timestamp, repair the pipeline, and restart the fixed pipeline.
-See What is Delta Lake time travel?.
+Despite thorough testing, a job may fail in production or produce unexpected, even invalid, data.
+Sometimes this can be fixed with an additional job after understanding the source of the problem and fixing the pipeline that caused the problem in the first place.
+However, often this is not straightforward and the job in question should be rolled back.
+Using Delta Time travel, users can easily roll back changes to an older version or timestamp, repair the pipeline, and restart the fixed pipeline.

-Databricks Workflows are built for recovery.
-When a task in a multi-task job fails (and, as such, all dependent tasks), Databricks Workflows provide a matrix view of the runs, which lets you examine the issue that led to the failure.
-See View runs for a job.
-Whether it was a short network issue or a real issue in the data, you can fix it and start a repair run in Databricks Workflows.
-It runs only the failed and dependent tasks and keep the successful results from the earlier run, saving time and money.
+Databricks Jobs are designed for recovery.
+When a task in a multi-task job fails (and, as such, all dependent tasks), Databricks Jobs provide a matrix view of the runs that allows you to investigate the problem that caused the failure, see View runs for a job.
+Whether it was a short network issue or a real issue in the data, you can fix it and start a repair run in Databricks Jobs.
+It will run only the failed and dependent tasks and keep the successful results from the earlier run, saving time and money, see Troubleshoot and repair job failures

 Configure a disaster recovery pattern

-A clear disaster recovery pattern is critical for a cloud-native data analytics platform like Databricks.
-For some companies, it’s critical that your data teams can use the Databricks platform even in the rare case of a regional service-wide cloud-service provider outage, whether caused by a regional disaster like a hurricane or earthquake or another source.
+For a cloud-native data analytics platform like Databricks, a clear disaster recovery pattern is critical.
+It’s critical that your data teams can use the Databricks platform even in the rare event of a regional, service-wide outage of a cloud service provider, whether caused by a regional disaster such as a hurricane, earthquake, or some other source.

-Databricks is often a core part of an overall data ecosystem that includes many services, including upstream data ingestion services (batch/streaming), cloud-native storage, downstream tools and services such as business intelligence apps, and orchestration tooling.
-Some of your use cases might be particularly sensitive to a regional service-wide outage.
+Databricks is often a core part of an overall data ecosystem that includes many services, including upstream data ingestion services (batch/streaming), cloud-native storage such as Amazon S3, downstream tools and services such as business intelligence apps, and orchestration tooling.
+Some of your use cases may be particularly sensitive to a regional service-wide outage.

 Disaster recovery involves a set of policies, tools, and procedures that enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
-A large cloud service like Azure, AWS, or GCP serves many customers and has built-in guards against a single failure.
-For example, a region is a group of buildings connected to different power sources to guarantee that a single power loss will not shut down a region.
-However, cloud region failures can happen, and the degree of disruption and its impact on your organization can vary.
-See Disaster recovery.
+A large cloud service such as AWS serves many customers and has built-in protections against a single failure.
+For example, a region is a group of buildings connected to different power sources to ensure that a single power outage will not bring down a region.
+However, cloud region failures can occur, and the severity of the failure and its impact on your business can vary.

 5. Automate deployments and workloads